vivekkushwaha39/win11-speed-indicator/README.md

 # Speed indicator for windows 11

-This is a simple, useful speed indicator for Windows 11.
+This project aims to provide a simple, always-visible network speed indicator for Windows.

+No heavy dashboards, no unnecessary features — just real-time speed in the system tray.

+Built to stay lightweight, reliable, and easy to extend.

+Because basic visibility shouldn’t require complex tools.

 Cheers 🍻🍻